Jason Stitt

 Apart from style, I prefer not to customize the functionality of the extension too much.
 I would rather set up the project so that anybody with a default installation can use it.
 This is especially important for usage by a team.

-Viewing coverage
+Viewing pytest coverage in VS Code

 After installing the extension, the next step is to generate a coverage report.
 You can do this with coverage, but I’m so used to pytest at this point that I jump straight to pytest-cov: